Ryder Cup Tickets Sell Out at Discounted Rates Amid Fan Frustration

 ”Partly our fault”

-At the same time, it may have been about a lot of frustration, he means.
+At the same time, it may have been a lot of frustration, he means.

 It's partly our fault.
 We're not playing at the level the audience wants to see.
 They're angry and they should be, says Bradley.

-Europe's captain Luke Donald sees it as an extra fuel.
+Europe's captain Luke Donald sees it as an extra spark.

 I think it almost looked like Rory and Shane enjoyed the tough environment out there, says Donald.

-Reigning champion Europe only needs to take two and a half points during today's twelve singles matches to bring the Ryder Cup trophy home across the Atlantic.
+Reigning champion Europe only needs to take two and a half points in today's twelve singles matches to take the Ryder Cup trophy home across the Atlantic.

-Swede Ludvig Åberg hits out at 18.46 and faces Patrick Cantlay in his match.
+Swede Ludvig Åberg will play at 18.46 and will face Patrick Cantlay in his match.

-Europe leads with 11.5–4.5 against the USA ahead of today's twelve singles matches of the Ryder Cup at Bethpage Black outside New York.
+Ryder Cup is played at Bethpage Black outside New York.
 Today's matches and start times (USA's players first):

 18.02: Cameron Young–Justin Rose